Ravilochan/StaTwig_Cart_Service/frontend/README.md

 This service can list all the ideas stored in the cart of a user , remove an idea from cart of a user, clear the cart and confirm ideas in the cart and checkout.
 ### Listing all th ideas
 `/cart` --> List of all the ideas in the cart of a user

+`/chechout` --> CheckOut page confirming your ideas before going into the payment service

+`/` --> Home ?
+Root Page of the Whole frontend